 CHE XXXX Graduate-level coursework 36

-Dissertation esearch/disser rtation 20
+Dissertation esearch/dissertation 20

 Total Hours 56

 Doctor of Philosophy in Engineering - Post Master's

 CHE XXXX Graduate-level coursework 12

+Dissertation esearch/dissertation 20

+Total Hours 32

 A student entering with an M.S. from another institution must demonstrate that he/she has satisfied the Chemical Engineering graduate core courses; if not, all or a portion of the 12 hours of core coursework may be required.